Caribbean Sailing Holiday Destinations

 Custom itineraries can be offered on both boats to extend stays at specific islands or visit other islands.

 Find out more about the places we visit below...

 Grenada is a beautiful island.
-In fact if you choose to follow our itinerary (although entirely up to you) you will take a full day tour of the island by minibus.
+If you like we can organize a full day tour of the island by minibus.
 The tour is provided by a local taxi driver, he’ll take you to all the best spots: Waterfalls, Rum factories, Nutmeg plantations, Old plantation houses, Chocolate factory (Grenada chocolate is delicious and there will be lots of samples) and a great spot for lunch.
-He will avoid any tours being organized off the cruise liners, so you won't encounter any crowds which can easily swamp any place and attract too many trinket sellers.
+He will avoid any tours being organized off the cruise liners, so you won't encounter any crowds.

 You can choose the waterfall you want to visit (there are many) according to what you want to do… whether that's a long trek through the jungle to get there, or no walk at all: right beside the road.
 The height of the jump into the pool is anything from no higher that the board at your local pool to “you’re joking aren’t you”.
 (No, we’re not!)

-You can even explore an old plantation and climb in the wreckage of old Cuban planes if you want to or enjoy a day on the excellent Grande Anse Beach sharing with the all-inclusive resort dwellers, quietly comfortable in the knowledge that they are paying 3 times as much for about 10% as much fun!
+You can even explore an old plantation or climb in the wreckage of Cuban planes at the old airport if you want to or enjoy a day on the excellent Grande Anse Beach sharing with the all-inclusive resort dwellers, quietly comfortable in the knowledge that they are paying 3 times as much for about 10% as much fun!

 If you find enough time then explore the old town of St Georges…not much has changed around the Carenage since the 18th century sailing ships were careened there.